mithleshkatre/mithleshkatre/README.md

 - 👋 Hi, I’m @mithleshkatre
-- 👀 I’m interested in TinyML projects developer
+- 👀 I’m interested in TinyML projects development
 - 🌱 I’m currently learning ML
 - 💞️ I’m looking to collaborate on tinyML projects
 - 📫 How to reach me by email- mithleshkatre22@gmail.com